jembi/openhim-core-js/README.md

 ### Starting MongoDB
 For more information please try the [MongoDB docs](http://docs.mongodb.org/manual/tutorial/getting-started/)
 * Running on Ubuntu (Linux) [Linux Running Mongo](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#run-mongodb)
-..* in Ubuntu run `sudo service mongodb start`
+  * in Ubuntu run `sudo service mongodb start`
-* Running on OSX (Mac) [OSX Running Mongo](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/#run-mongodb) ..* run `mongod` and alternatively `mongod --dbpath <some alternate directory>` if your data directory isn't set.
+* Running on OSX (Mac) [OSX Running Mongo](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/#run-mongodb)
+  * run `mongod` and alternatively `mongod --dbpath <some alternate directory>` if your data directory isn't set.
 * Running on Windows [Windows Running Mongo](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/#start-mongodb)

 ### Testing
 This step is optional but recommended to ensure that all is running as expected.
-To execute tests see section on "Testing"
+To execute tests see section on [Testing](https://github.com/carlsbox/openhim-core-js#testing-1)

 Running the server